What is the ‘Curriculum’?

-As a result, we have made some changes to our curriculum structure and timetabling from September 2021.
-We are now delighted to be working with Unity Schools Partnership and have fully launched our updated curriculum known as CUSP (Curriculum with Unity Schools Partnership) which is underpinned by the very latest research evidence from education and the field of cognitive science.
+We work with Unity Schools Partnership and our curriculum known as CUSP (Curriculum with Unity Schools Partnership) is underpinned by the very latest research evidence from education and the field of cognitive science.

-With some changes to the timings of the school day from September 2021, each class timetable has been very carefully structured to maximise learning time.
-We continue to provide a knowledge-rich curriculum for our children within our expanded timetable for September.
-In a change to our usual topic-based approach, each subject will now be taught discretely.
-This will allow children to:
+Each class timetable has been very carefully structured to maximise learning time.
+We provide a knowledge-rich curriculum for our children within our expanded timetable.
+Our subjects are taught discretely which enables children to:

-Within the long-term sequence for each year group, however, there are still deliberately planned links between subjects that complement each other.
+Within the long-term sequence for each year group, there are deliberately planned links between subjects that complement each other.

 Our curriculum is vocabulary focused and aims to equip the children with the necessary academic and technical language required to talk about their learning in a precise manner, across the curriculum.
 Knowledge organisers are used within learning modules to support vocabulary development.